Carrot12345tf2/CarrotAV/README.md

 ## License

-Public domain, except third-party components under their own licenses (ClamAV signatures are GPL; mbedTLS is Apache 2.0).
+GPL-3.0, third-party components under their own licenses (ClamAV signatures are GPL; mbedTLS is Apache 2.0).